ros-navigation/docs.nav2.org/migration/Humble.rst

 - Waypoint Follower Server: NONE: 0, UNKNOWN: 601, server error codes: 601-699

 This pr also updates the waypoint follower server to throw exceptions on failures.
 These exceptions get reported back to the server which in turn places a error code on the Behavior Tree Navigator's blackboard for use in contextual error handling in the autonomy application.
 The following errors codes are supported (with more to come as necessary): Unknown and Task Executor Failed.
+See :ref:`adding_a_nav2_task_server` and the PR for additional information.

 Costmap Filters
 ***************